-Dr. Siamwala is a cell physiologist by training and is interested in mitochondrial functions, metabolome, immune interactions and immune based therapies for cardiovascular diseases.
+Dr. Siamwala's research focus is on cytokine mediated cardiac fibroblasts differentiation, metabolome, immune interactions and immune based therapies for cardiovascular diseases.
 She led the group investigating the mitochondrial functions of space and ground astronauts plasma components on skeletal muscle cells in the historic NASA twins study published in Science journal.

-Dr. Siamwala is currently investigating the role of macrophage mechanisms in right ventricular fibrosis and pulmonary hypertension.
-Her work is supported by grants from NIGMS CardioPulmonary Vascular Biology Center for Biomedical Research Excellence (COBRE CPVB) and Rhode Island Foundation.
-She is also a receipient of two summer 2019 UTRA awards.
+Dr. Siamwala is currently investigating the role of pro-inflammatory cytokines in right ventricular fibrosis and pulmonary hypertension.
+Her work is supported by grants from NIGMS CardioPulmonary Vascular Biology Center for Biomedical Research Excellence (COBRE CPVB), Rhode Island Foundation and National Institute of Aging.
+She is also a receipient of two summer 2019 team UTRA awards.

 Dr. Siamwala serves on NASA grant review panel and is a reviewer of Scientific reports, British Journal of Pharmacology and American Journal of Physiology-Regulative, Integrative and Comparative Physiology.